ashrithsJ/ashrithsJ/README.md

 - 👀 I’m interested in coding
 - 🌱 I’m currently learning java
 - 💞️ I’m looking to collaborate on good company  in future
-- 📫 How to reach me ...through my email
+- 📫 How to reach me ...through my email - ashrithsj@gmail.com
 - 😄 Pronouns: ...
-- ⚡ Fun fact:You can't lick your own elbow. ...
+- ⚡ Secret of coding: Write code for Humans ,Not just Machines

 <!---
 ashrithsJ/ashrithsJ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.